-✓ Supply Chain Identify key vendors based on criticality of service, information, &/or material provided.
+~ Supply Chain Identify key vendors based on criticality of service, information, &/or material provided.
 Develop plan to communicate with key vendors and suppliers.
-Maintain contact with vendors and continually monitor their resiliency in the face of the COVID-19 pandemic.
-Identify alternatives based on the potential that COVID-19 might impact their business and continuing operations.
+Maintain contact with vendors and continually monitor their resiliency while still under the COVID-19 pandemic.
+Identify alternatives based on current COVID-19 conditions and its impact on their business and continuing operations.
 List key clients, suppliers, and critical recovery contacts and store copy(s) offsite.
 Check this list against clients, suppliers and contacts in areas directly affected by COVID-19.
-Survey key vendors and suppliers as to their response and recovery programming, including preparedness and response to COVID-19 exposures.
-Investigate and, if appropriate, develop relationships with alternate suppliers in case primary vendors are unavailable. ✓ Safety Assemble disaster recovery kit.
+Survey key vendors and suppliers as to their response and recovery programming, including preparedness and response to COVID-19.
+Investigate and, if appropriate, develop relationships with alternate suppliers in case primary vendors are unavailable.

+~ Safety

+Assemble disaster recovery kit.

 Create and exercise evacuation and shelter-in-place plans.
 Be sure all facilities are equipped with adequate supplies of hand sanitizers and PPE and that sanitizers are safely secured and stored in fire-protected locations.

-Create an emergency shelter plan. ✓ Testing and Maintenance Exercise the disaster recovery and business continuity plan.
-Include modules with scenarios where the disaster event is coincidental to a COVID-19 outbreak.
-Conduct a post-exercise review and report results.
+Create an emergency shelter plan.

+✓ Testing and Maintenance Exercise the disaster recovery and business continuity plan.
+Include modules with scenarios where the disaster event is coincidental to the current COVID-19 pandemic conditions.
+Conduct a post-exercise within 2 weeks of an exercise or actual incident while participants' memories are still fresh, and report results.
 Communicate changes in plan, especially any and all modifications and special procedural requirements arising from COVID-19, to responsible parties (e.g., management, employees, vendors, customers).